yueqiangwu/CS409_mp3/README.md

     - DELETE a User should unassign the user's pending tasks

 ## 2. Getting Started
-1. Create a public repository under your own account on GitHub by clicking the `use template` button on the top right.
+1. Create a public repository under your own account on GitHub by clicking the `use this template` button on the top right.
 2. Clone the repository you created to your local machine.
 3. Install dependencies:
 `npm install`